rosiecakes/django-docker-dojo/README.md

 web application using Django, Django Rest Framework, PostgreSQL, Celery, Gunicorn & Nginx, served to a decoupled ReactJS front-end.

 It's an intentionally simple starter project.
+Out of the box, it assumes:

+- A single database
+- A single application layer
+- A single Worker for long-running or scheduled Celery tasks
+- A single, de-coupled front-end, using ReactJS

-Out of the box, it assumes a single database, a single application layer, and a single, de-coupled front-end, although it could be fairly easily modified to handle a more complex architecture.
+This is the base project, but it could be fairly easily modified to handle a more complex architecture.
 Equally, it could be simplified by removing services that are surplus to requirements!

 ## Requirements
 __You__